 - A rat infestation in the local area

 The main reason that rats hide during the day is because they are trying to protect themselves.

-Rats have no way of protecting themselves against large predators, so they sleep during the day so they can wake up at night and move in the darkness.
+Rats cannot easily protect themselves against large predators, so they sleep during the day so they can wake up at night and move in the darkness.

 Do rats leave the house during the day?

-Rats do not usually leave your house during the day or at any other time.
-Until it is dark outside, most rats will stay in dark hiding places around your home to protect themselves.
+Rats do not usually leave your house during the day or any other time.
+Until dark outside, most rats will stay in dark hiding places around your home to protect themselves.
 Furthermore, rats tend to forage all food and materials they need after dusk.

 Any food they may need during the day is pre-gathered.